glenkleidon/galkam.AspNetCore.JSONElementStream/README.md

 ------------------------------------

 ## Purpose:
-_*Galkam.ASPNetCore.ElementStreaming*_ is an ASPNetCore Web Host middleware that allows large json objects to be intercepted in the request body and streamed directly to an alternate stream and retreived in the controller in a context object.
+_*Galkam.ASPNetCore.ElementStreaming*_ is an ASPNetCore Web Host middleware that allows large json objects to be intercepted in the request body and streamed directly to an alternate stream.
+The alternate stream can be accessed in the controller from an injected context.

-The primary purose is to minimise large objects building up in memory.
+The primary purpose is to minimise large objects building up in memory.

 ## Reducing the load on your service:
 Imagine you have to accept documents from a client sending base64 encoded files as a json element.